-Over the past few years, governments have expressed a desire to know more details about the water that is dropped during firefighting efforts.
+For the past several years, governments have been requesting more details about the water that is dropped during firefighting efforts.
 This includes how much water is dropped, where it is picked up, and where it is dropped off.

 - Report bucket open, close gallons filled, and gallons dropped

 - Events must include GPS data (date, time, latitude, longitude, altitude, speed, and aircraft heading)

 - Information must be transmitted within two minutes from the time of the event